A video explaining Year 8 HPV vaccination and protection.

 How to get the best protection

-For best protection, young people need to have HPV immunisation before they are exposed to HPV, which means before they start having any sexual contact.
+For best protection, rangatahi (young people) need to have HPV vaccination before they are exposed to HPV, which means before they start having any sexual contact.

-Younger teens respond better to HPV immunisation than older teens and young adults.
+Younger teens respond better to HPV vaccination than older teens and young adults.
 Their immune system is really effective at making antibodies in response to the vaccine, and protection is long-lasting.

-What to do if your child misses their immunisation
+What to do if your child misses their vaccination

-If for some reason your child misses out on the immunisation when they are 12, they can catch up free as long as they have their first HPV immunisation before their 27th birthday.
+If for some reason your child misses out on the vaccination when they are 12, they can catch up free as long as they have their first HPV vaccination before their 27th birthday.

 How many doses of the HPV vaccine will my child need?

-Is HPV immunisation free for children who are not New Zealand residents?
+Is HPV vaccination free for children who are not New Zealand residents?

-Yes, HPV immunisation is free for non-residents until before their 18th birthday.
+Yes, HPV vaccination is free for non-residents until before their 18th birthday.

-Do women who have had HPV immunisation still need cervical screening?
+Do women who have had HPV vaccination still need cervical screening?

-Watch a series of videos on HPV on the Ministry of Health - Manatū Hauora YouTube Channel:
+Watch a series of videos on HPV on the Ministry of Health - Manatū Hauora YouTube Channel including videos on HPV vaccination and helping to prevent HPV and cervical cancer.

 Acknowledgements